ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

     Note: You may get an error that Virtual Forwarding and Routing (VFR) is not enabled.
 Answer yes to the question to have a SoftLayer ticket opened to enable VFR.
 Once VFR has been enabled, run the command above one more time.

-    Example of the message if VFR is not enabled
+    Example of the message if VFR is not enabled:

     ```
     Service Endpoint is not available in linked Softlayer Account 1900403.
 Enable VRF(Virtual Routing and Forwarding) first to proceed.
 Learn more about VRF here - https://cloud.ibm.com/docs/infrastructure/direct-link/vrf-on-ibm-cloud.html.